Indians homer twice off All-Star Bassitt, beat Athletics 4-2

 Bassitt (10-3) had won 10 consecutive decisions before his first loss since April 6.
 Bassitt had eight strikeouts and allowed three runs in seven innings.

+“When a guy’s swinging first pitch and expecting a fastball and I throw it middle-middle, bad things are going to happen,” Bassitt said.
+“If I execute a pitch it’s one out.”

-Zimmer hit his second career leadoff home run to get the Indians started, added a bloop RBI single in the fifth, then singled in Oscar Mercado in the ninth after Mercardo reached on a throwing error by third baseman Matt Chapman.
+Batting atop the order for the second time this season, Zimmer hit his second career leadoff home run to get the Indians started, added a bloop RBI single in the fifth, then singled in Oscar Mercado in the ninth after Mercardo reached on a throwing error by third baseman Matt Chapman.

+“I don’t think I’ve ever done that but yeah that’s exactly what I was looking for,” Zimmer said of his opening home run.
+“That immediately puts momentum on our side.”

 Johnson, who flew out to deep right to end the second with runners on first and third, drove in the go-ahead run with his home run to center on a 3-2 pitch from Bassitt.